Atlanta Dream: The Rhyne Howard Era (2022–present)

 Tasked with trying to turn the team around, the Dream hired Tanisha Wright as their new head coach on October 12, 2021.
 Wright had played in the league for 12 years and had most recently been an assistant under Bill Laimbeer of the Las Vegas Aces.
 Wright hired Christie Sides, Paul Goriss, and Barbara Turner to her staff in March of 2022.

 The Dream also announced some new partners and sponsors for the upcoming season.
 Microsoft and Xbox were announced on April 5, 2022.
 The Dream also announced Emory Healthcare as the first-ever marquee jersey partner.
-The expanded partnership was put on display as the Emory Healthcare logo made its debut on the Dream’s jerseys during the 2022 season.
+The expanded partnership was put on display as the Emory Healthcare logo made its debut on the Dream's jerseys during the 2022 season.

 The Dream began looking for their next face of the franchise and acquire the 1st Overall Pick in the 2022 WNBA draft from the Washington Mystics on April 6, 2022.
 They selected Rhyne Howard out of Kentucky as the 1st Overall Pick.
 Howard was a three-time AP All-America First Team selection, averaged 20.5 points, 7.4 rebounds and 3.3 assists as a senior.

 In 2025, the Dream signed 10-time All-Star Brittney Griner on a one-year deal.

+2026 "Homegrown" Campaign and Nike Rebel Uniform Update

+For the 2026 season, to coincide with the league-wide update of the Nike, Inc. Rebel Edition uniform updates, the Dream launched the "Homegrown" campaign.
+Tied to the uniform's new "bubble logo," the Dream has partnered with Monarch Commerce to offer a full lineup of apparel and accessories branded with the "atl" bubble logo, as well as a new "Homegrown" logos, which consist of a peach with a stylized "A" in addition to stylized "homegrown" wordmark logos.
+The new atl bubble logo is also featured prominently on the front of the new Rebel jerseys.